jenaec/Jenae-Portfolio/README.md

-# Jenae-s-Portfolio
+# Jenae-Portfolio
-This portfolio contains samples from Jenae Cotton.
+This portfolio contains SQL samples from projects worked on by Jenae Cotton.